Bonnie-Block/bab-cnf-gotests/test/ran/ztp/README.md

 ## Test Preconfiguration

-Running the ZTP tests requires some additional environment variables to be configured, namely;
+Running the ZTP tests requires some configuration to be completed ahead of time.
-    1. $ZTP_GIT_REPO: The url of the git repo that should be used for the test.
-By default this is `http://registry.kni-qe-0.lab.eng.rdu2.redhat.com:3000/kni-qe/ztp-site-configs.git`.
-    2. $ZTP_GIT_BRANCH: The name of the git branch that should be used for the test.
-By default this is `worker-1-4.12`.
-    3. $ZTP_GIT_DIR: The path to the folder that contains the test files for ztp.
-By default this is `ztp-site-configs/policygentemplates/ztp-test`.
+    1. The following environment variables must be defined:additional environment variables to be configured, namely;
-    4. $KUBECONFIG: The kubeconfig path for the spoke.
+        A. $KUBECONFIG: The kubeconfig path for the spoke.
 If this is not defined then the tests will be skipped.
-    5. $KUBECONFIG_HUB: The kubeconfig path for the hub.
+        B. $KUBECONFIG_HUB: The kubeconfig path for the hub.
 If this is not defined then the tests will be skipped.
+    2. The ArgoCD policies application must be pre-configured to have the correct git repository, branch, and base folder.
+The tests will use the base folder and then add the paths to the specific test files for each test under ztp-test/ subfolder.

 ## Running the tests